TxMQ/aviator-core/docs/frameworkdocs/JSONConfig.md

   ]
 }
 ```
-As with socket messaging, if no REST configuration is defined, then REST will be disabled.
+If no REST configuration is defined, then REST will be disabled.

 ## Configuring Block Logging
 Block logging can be configured by supplying the logger class and a list of logger-specific parameters in the "blockLoggers" property.
 If there is no "blockLoggers" property in the config file, logging will be disabled.
 The following example shows how to initialize the CouchDB-based logger included in Aviator Core Framework: